Azure/RGCOPY/rgcopy-docu.md

 > :bulb: **Tip:** You should run **`Connect-AzAccount`** immediately before starting a copy to a different region because the cached credentials might expire during the runtime of RGCOPY.

 #### Restarting a terminated RGCOPY run
 You can restart RGCOPY during an async snapshot copy if az credentials become invalid or when PowerShell terminates (for example, when the PC is rebooting while RGCOPY was running).
-Therefore, you should start RGCOPY using the same parameters of the original run plus the additional parameter switch **`restartRemoteCopy`**
+Therefore, you should start RGCOPY using the same parameters of the original run plus the additional parameter switch **`waitRemoteCopy`**

-> :warning: **Warning:** You can only use parameter `restartRemoteCopy` for restarting RGCOPY during a snapshot copy or a BLOB copy.
+> :warning: **Warning:** You can only use parameter `waitRemoteCopy` for restarting RGCOPY during a snapshot copy or a BLOB copy.
 If RGCOPY terminates during snapshot creation completion or during disk creation completion then you have to start RGCOPY from the beginning.

 When copying to a different tenant then RGCOPY is using BLOB copy rather than snapshot copy.
 You can force BLOB copy by using parameter **`useBlobCopy`**. **However, this is not recommended because BLOB copy is slower and less reliable than snapshot copy.**